Aimé Leon Dore, chic streetwear that resurrects a legendary New York

 An American success story

-After registering the name of Aimé Leon Dore , Santis launched its first collection just four years ago, exclusively to order.
-A sober line, which plays on the classic even in the choice of colors - blue, gray, white, beige, with a simple touch of red.
-The parts spin in a few minutes, the test is successful.
+After having filed the name of Aimé Leon Dore , Santis launched his first collection just four years ago, exclusively to order.
+A sober line, which plays on the classic even in the choice of colors — blue, gray, white, beige, with a simple touch of red.
+The pieces are sold in a few minutes, the test is successful.

 The first collection.
-The basic colors of the men's wardrobe, well-designed cuts.
+The basic colours of the men's wardrobe, well-designed cuts.
 It's perfect.

-Since then, ALD has revised its economic model to shift towards something more 'conventional', and transferred part of its production, originally exclusively in New York, to Canada.
-The visuals have evolved, the range of colors has expanded, as have the variations of the brand.
-Some will regret the even more minimalist beginnings , but the creator justifies the turning point with now stronger values.
+Since then, ALD has revised its business model to switch to something more "conventional", and transferred part of its production, originally exclusively in New York, to Canada.
+The visuals have evolved, the range of colors has expanded, as have the label's variations.
+Some will regret the even more minimalist beginnings , but the designer justifies the change by values that are now stronger.

-Values that have attracted some celebrities, as well as the media and men's fashion sites.
-Better still, they all contributed to giving it a good reputation, from Highsnobiety magazine which describes it as “the Big Apple's answer to APC ”, to Ssense and its naughty article “ The New York we fuck with ”.
+Values that have seduced a few celebrities, as well as the media and men's fashion sites.
+Better still, they have all contributed to its good reputation, from Highsnobiety magazine which calls it "the Big Apple's answer to APC ", to Ssense and its naughty article " The New York we fuck with ".
 Unsurprisingly, the collaborations have begun: the New York reference Kith and the giant Puma have already joined the brand for capsules, allowing it to increase its notoriety.

-Media excitement, first posts from Instagram influencers… Seen like that, we could say that the hype is not far away.
-Except that ALD remains very discreet on the promotion/marketing aspect, and that other collaborations tend to prove that it still cultivates its difference in the sector , by playing the purist.
-Not for nothing does Santis reject the term in his interviews, where he assures that he is “ not a fan of the current situation of streetwear ” and, therefore, “ satisfied with his position ”.
+Media hype, first posts from Instagram influencers… Seen like that, we could say that the hype is not far away.
+Except that ALD remains very discreet about the promotion/marketing aspect, and that other collaborations tend to prove that he still cultivates his difference in the industry , by playing the purist.
+It is not for nothing that Santis rejects the term in his interviews, where he assures that he is “ not a fan of the current situation of streetwear ” and, therefore, “ satisfied with his position ”.

-It is this positioning, both on the fringes of current standards while being in the game, which brings us back to the essential: where young companies fumble and sometimes make clumsy choices to stand out, Aimé Leon Dore knew how to stand out from the crowd thanks to a universe that is as sincere as it is refined... and clothes imbued with these values.
+It is this positioning, both outside of current standards while being in the know, which brings us back to the essential: where young companies fumble and sometimes make clumsy choices to stand out, Aimé Leon Dore has managed to stand out thanks to a universe that is as sincere as it is refined... and clothes imbued with these values.

 Streetwear enhanced by details and materials…

 What's interesting about this brand is that it elevates the basics .
-Let's take sweatshirts, and in particular the hoodie.
-It's THE centerpiece of Aimé Leon Dore, which we find in each collection, in a more or less thick cotton to adapt to the season — and for me, it will be forest green.
+Let's take sweatshirts, and especially the hoodie.
+It's THE key piece of Aimé Leon Dore, which we find in each collection, in a more or less thick cotton to adapt to the season — and for me, it will be forest green.

-Aimé’s “Kanga hoodie”.
-An original cut, and 17 oz. cotton to keep out the cold in style.
+Aimé's "Kanga hoodie".
+An original cut, and 17 oz. of cotton to keep you warm in style.

 The fleece exudes quality.
-As for the affixed label, it remains very discreet, while being embroidered .
-We insist on this point: in this day and age of low-end screen prints that fade after the third wash – streetwear fans know what I'm talking about – it's the little thing that makes the difference.
-Like this thermal lining that is found on both tops and bottoms.
-Cotton which, through a particular weave with an embossed texture, has breathable and insulating properties .
-Enough to be good in summer and winter, especially since like the sherpa and fleece (other regular guests), it's soft.
+As for the branding, it remains very discreet, while being embroidered .
+We insist on this point: in the era of low-end screen prints that fade after the third wash — streetwear fans know what I'm talking about — it's the little things that make the difference.
+Like this thermal lining that we find on both tops and bottoms.
+Cotton that, through a particular weave with a waffle texture, has breathable and insulating properties .
+Enough to be comfortable in summer and winter, especially since like sherpa and fleece (other regular guests), it's soft.
 Functional and comfortable, ALD never forgets the precepts of streetwear.

 The thermal lining on these chinos will provide better insulation and, above all, greater comfort.

-The entire street repertoire benefits from this same attention, from joggers to baseball shirts to bombers, regularly in the spotlight, and here in very beautiful wool.
+The entire street repertoire benefits from this same attention, from joggers to baseball shirts and bomber jackets, regularly in the spotlight, and here below in very beautiful wool.

-To be honest, I even opened a PEL in case one of these two models came across the internet.
+To be completely honest, I even opened a PEL in case one of these two models came across on the internet.

-“Wool,” did I say?
-Yes, this is where ALD enters the high end.
-Mister Santis does not skimp on the quality of the materials: he goes hunting for his wool and cottons as far as England, Italy or Japan, before making its coats, pants, knitwear and shirts in New York workshops.
-It’s this “chic” part that has remained produced in the Big Apple.
+"Wool," did I say?
+Yes, that's where ALD enters the high-end market.
+Mister Santis doesn't skimp on the quality of the materials: he goes hunting for his wool and cotton to England, Italy or Japan, before making its coats, pants, knitwear and shirts in New York workshops.
+It is this "chic" part that has remained produced in the Big Apple.

 …And pieces that ennoble streetwear

-We come to the variety of pieces: if the sweatshirt belongs to sport and the street, here it is constantly associated with more formal clothing, such as a straight coat which has become a regular feature of winter collections.
+We come to the variety of pieces: if the sweatshirt belongs to sport and the street, here it is constantly associated with more formal clothes, such as a straight coat which has become a regular in winter collections.

 Hoodie + long coat?
 We told you about it, and we repeat, it works.

-It doesn't necessarily come to mind, but pairing merino-cashmere pants with a hoodie, or sweatpants with a gabardine, makes perfect sense here.
-This is where the style stands out , and the visuals are the perfect demonstration of this.
+It doesn't necessarily come to mind, but pairing merino-cashmere pants with a hoodie, or sweatpants with gabardine, makes perfect sense here.
+This is where style becomes distinguished , and the visuals are the perfect demonstration of this.

-ALD invites layering : several pieces seem developed solely in this direction and small details, such as the double-slider zippers, encourage the layering of elements.
+ALD invites layering : several pieces seem to have been developed solely in this direction and small details, such as the double-slider zippers, encourage the superposition of elements.

 Resolutely street on one side, elegant on the other.
-In both cases, layering is effective and gives volume to outfits.
+In both cases, layering is effective, and gives volume to the outfits.

-For fans of a more cutting-edge style looking for strong pieces, note that the brand discreetly slips them into each series.
-It was this jacket, available in three colors, that struck me last year, while these tartan patterned pants energized this winter collection.
+For fans of a more edgy style looking for statement pieces, note that the brand discreetly slips them into each series.
+It was this jacket available in three colors that struck me last year, while these tartan pants came to energize this winter collection.
 We even saw kimonos here and there.

 So who dares?